sainioan/gitRep/Vaatimusmaarittely.md

 ## Purpose of the Application

 The application is a budget application intended for managing personal finances.
-Users can track their incomes and expenditures.
+Users can track their incomes and expenses.
 To use the application, the user has to login into the application.

 ## Users